Understanding Universal Credit payments

 - Backdating other Universal Credit payments

-- Find a local benefits expert
+- Find a local benefits adviser

 - Getting backdated Universal Credit payments